 1) At Open Door Clinic: Volunteers help with translation of and completion of forms at their sites.

 2) On farms: Several are visiting farmworkers and providing language services by tutoring in English or translating English forms or instructions to Spanish and teaching them their rights.
-Contact Veronica Ciambra (802-578-8696 or firstname.lastname@example.org) to learn how she has done this and accompany her on a lesson or connect with other migrants seeking practice speaking English or to acquire a white board for practice.
+Contact Veronica Ciambra (802-578-8696 or email@example.com) to learn how she has done this and accompany her on a lesson or connect with other migrants seeking practice speaking English or to acquire a white board for practice.
 You can check in and debrief with her at her home on Sunday afternoons.
-Spanish speakers can contact Catherine Bryne (804-212-8276) until Oct 1.
-She speaks Spanish and can relay messages to Veronica about what help workers would like of us.
 ESL Trainings were provided in August by longtime ESL teacher Rebecca Holmes.
-Contact Veronica for details (she’ll be away Sept 6-19).
-Kathy Comstock will fill in for some of her students but she could use help with coverage of other students she has.
+More are scheduled for Nov at CVUUS.
+Contact Veronica for details.
+Here are some resources from UVM Extension Services:

 Some very exciting things have been happening.
 There is a Misty Knoll group class with Kaela (firstname.lastname@example.org) as the anchor person and Alison and Cheryl and maybe others working with her on alternate weeks.
 Kemi has been joined by Jenn Nixon offering their four students two classes a week, a preferable model if we ever get enough teachers to provide this kind of coverage at all farms.
 Steve has started with a student who is very happy to have someone to practice his English with and continue his studies, even though he works the 11:00 PM to 11:00 AM shift and doesn’t have a day off.
 Thank you to everyone for providing support to 27 English Language Learners.
 Many rides are being provided plus social opportunities.
 We’d like to expand in these areas, but it will take some more time to get the word out.